 As a Manager that also produces personal fees you are, without a doubt, time poor.

 This blog is part of our series of videos and blogs offering free tips and tricks to management level Recruiters.
-To see the full series, join our community here.
+To see the full series, join our community by clicking "register" at the top of the page.

 Until you progress into a non-billing role you will always face the challenge of balancing the ever moving seesaw of desk focus and team focus.